1. Changing Properties Individually.

 2. Changing Base Symbology.

-In Surfer 15, the properties of Base(vector) map layers with attributes can be changed through base layer symbology, or thematic mapping.
+The properties of Base(vector) map layers with attributes can be changed through base layer symbology, or thematic mapping.
 Details on how to do so are in this article: How Can I Color Code Objects In My Base Layer By Attribute Value?